 Product Design offers a multi-media approach to design and technology building on the knowledge and skills from the first three years.
 The course commences with a common core of work including graphical communication techniques, an understanding of the working properties of compliant and resistant materials, CAD/CAM and related industrial manufacturing processes.
 After this introductory session and the completion of an integrated mini-project, students may opt to specialise in either graphics or materials based work for their major project.

 Electronic Products will allow students to study areas of electronics in greater depth.
 In the first year of the course students will improve their knowledge and skills through a range of practical projects.
-They will become familiar with materials, components, processes, techniques and industrial practice.
-They will be engaged in designing and making quality products in quantity.
-They will also evaluate processes and products and examine the wider effects of electronics on society.
-Students will have the opportunity of incorporating ICT and CAD/CAM into the projects as well as developing their skills in programming PIC chips.
+They will become familiar with materials, components, processes, techniques and industrial practice and will engage in designing and making quality products in quantity.
+Students will also evaluate processes and products and examine the wider effects of electronics on society.
+They will have the opportunity of incorporating ICT and CAD/CAM into the projects as well as developing their skills in programming PIC chips.
 After the introductory session, students will take on a project of their choice.

 Design & Technology: Design Engineering